reshsix/vermillion/README.md

 # Vermillion
 A library operating system for unikernels

-## Supported boards
+## Development status
-Currently focused on Orange Pi One (armv7), supports i686 for arch dependency tests
+Alpha, some core features are still not implemented.
+Will support Orange Pi One (armv7) and x86-32 pcs (i686) at first.

 ## Dependencies
 You may need the following packages, which are necessary to build the